 Implementation – Now, put all of the ideas into action and go live on the site.
 The time and effort that will be required from you in this step will vary depending on the accessibility and usability of your marketing optimization software.
 When implementing, remember to configure different content variations, as well as targeting conditions, and, if using personalization platform, content personalization triggers as well.

 Once enough data is gathered, it is time to analyze results and arrive at conclusions:

 Report Analysis – Explore the optimization reports, look for noticeable changes.
 Identify new audience segments, methodological pitfalls and find out where you succeeded.
 Do not be afraid of finding failed initiatives, they would only help you gain valuable insights about what is working better for your target audience.

 Read further on how to effectively analyze and interpret A/B testing results and learn why some failed results can actually be winning.

 Optimization Adjustments – If necessary, modify your optimization initiatives with different targeting conditions and segments.
 Always double-check yourself and preview the results to avoid any errors.
 Adjust and be patient.
 Depending on traffic, it may take a while before getting high-confidence, sustainable results.

-> Conversion optimization is not a linear process, but a circular one.
+Conversion rate optimization is not a linear process, but a circular one.
 It includes researching, A/B testing and analyzing.
 Once you are done with the final evaluation step, it is a good idea to go back to Step 3 and formulate new hypotheses and optimization ideas.

-> This post was an overview of our internal conversion optimization strategy.
+This post was an overview of our internal conversion rate optimization strategy.
 I hope that you will find the suggested plan useful and valuable to your own optimization efforts.